-Sending Your Child to a Diabetes Camp
+Sending Your Child to Diabetes Camp

+Summer’s hazy days aren’t so far away.
 Will you send your kid to camp this year?

 “When you have a kid with diabetes, letting them out of your sight can be nerve-wracking,” said Valerie Beals, of Wilbraham, Massachusetts.
-“Forget overnights: who knows how to handle your child during the night if their blood sugar goes low?
+“Forget overnights: Who knows how to handle your child during the night if their blood sugar goes low?
 Who can handle giving them shots or checking their sugars or working their insulin pumps?”

-“Camp is a breath for a week or two during the summer where you can send your child away and know they are taken care of by people who GET IT,” Beals said.
+“Camp is a breath for a week or two during the summer where you can send your child away and know they are taken care of by people who get it,” Beals said.
 “My kids came home exhausted and filled with pride from new accomplishments.”

 “The best thing about camp for me was feeling normal and not feeling like an outcast,” Jordan explained.
 “Going to school and playing sports, I was treated differently because of having diabetes.
-Going to camp, you have people that know what you are going through and help give you advice for once you go back to school.
+Going to camp, you have people who know what you are going through and help give you advice for once you go back to school.
 It was a big family.
 No matter what is thrown at anyone with diabetes, we have a massive community at camp that is always willing to help if needed.”

-That kind of community feeling is what compelled one father to become involved with diabetes camp when he was a parent of a newly diagnosed child.
+That kind of community feeling is what compelled one father to become involved with diabetes camps when he was a parent of a newly diagnosed child.
 He ultimately became a devoted champion for all diabetes camps.

-“When we sent our 7-year-old daughter to camp many years ago, our motivation was that she learn how to give herself an insulin shot and about how to independently manage her diabetes,” said Terry Ackley, executive director for the Diabetes Education and Camping Association (DECA), based in Fort Myers, Florida.
+“When we sent our 7-year-old daughter to camp many years ago, our motivation was that she learn how to give herself an insulin shot and how to independently manage her diabetes,” said Terry Ackley, executive director for the Diabetes Education and Camping Association (DECA), based in Fort Myers, Florida.

 “Now, 33 years later, I recognize that the most important thing about camp to her and to us was the emotional support that the camp family provided us,” he said.
 “We established lifelong friendships, and we are always there for each other, especially during the tough times.”

 Ackley’s daughter Emily, who was diagnosed with type 1 diabetes as a baby, first attended Alabama’s Camp Seale Harris at age 7.
-Ackley volunteered at the camp for several years before joining the camp’s Board of Directors and later working as the camp’s assistant director and executive director.
+Ackley volunteered at the camp for several years before joining the camp’s board of directors and later working as the camp’s assistant director and executive director.

 In 1996, he helped establish DECA, whose members now include diabetes camps around the United States as well as in 17 countries, including Canada, Bermuda, the Dominican Republic, Puerto Rico, Ecuador, Brazil, South Africa, and several locations in Australia.